 To understand pulse oximetry, we must first understand oxygen saturation (often abbreviated as O2sat or SaO2).

 Red blood cells contain hemoglobin, and a single molecule of hemoglobin in the blood can carry four oxygen molecules.
 When oxygen is bound to hemoglobin, the hemoglobin molecule is considered to be “saturated” with oxygen.
 If all four binding sites on a hemoglobin molecule are carrying oxygen, this is described as an oxygen saturation of 100%.

 In other words, oxygen saturation is a percentage of how much oxygen the blood is carrying out of the maximum amount of oxygen that is able to be carried in the blood.

 In a healthy individual, oxygen saturation is 95-100%.
-When oxygen saturation drops below 90%, this is considered to be a clinical emergency.
+According to the World Health Organization (WHO), when oxygen saturation drops below 90%, this is considered to be a clinical emergency.